 *Avoid yellowroot in pregnancy.
 Do not use if you have high blood pressure.
 Do not use internally for more than three weeks.
 (The plant should not be eaten fresh.)
 The safety of yellow root in nursing women, children, and people with kidney and liver disease is unknown.
 Side effects are rare but yellowroot can cause mouth irritation and nervousness.
+Yellowroot may also cause motion sickness in some individuals.
+Discontinue use if dizziness occurs.
 Always consult with a physician or health care professional before using any herbal remedy.

 © 2010 - 2014 By Janice Boling - All Rights Reserved